Kent Trading Standards Checked Scheme

 In these terms and conditions:

-“member” or “membership” means a member of or membership to the scheme.
+member” or “membership” means a member of or membership to the scheme.

-“vetting fee” – means a non-refundable fee for the vetting checks carried out by Trading Standards.
+vetting check fee” – means a non-refundable fee for the vetting checks carried out by Trading Standards.

 2. Membership

-Annual Membership is available to the following types of businesses:
+Annual membership is available to the following types of businesses:

 • Sole traders